666666t/ArduinoBASIC/README.md

 LET - Variable Assignment/Modification; Syntax Example: LET foo = foo + bar
 PRINT - Visual Output Command; Syntax Example: PRINT "TEXT"
 GOTO - Program Jump Command; Syntax Example: GOTO 10
-IF - Conditional Statement; Syntax Example: IF foo<bar THEN <operation>
-THEN - Conditional Response Statement; Same Syntax Example as IF
-FOR - Loop Of Given Length; Syntax Example: FOR X = -2 TO 2 STEP 1
+IF - Conditional Statement; Syntax Example: IF foo < bar THEN - Conditional Response Statement; Every Line Contained by an IF Needs THEN; Syntax Example: THEN PRINT "TEXT" FOR - Loop Of Given Length; Syntax Example: FOR X = -2 TO 2 STEP 1
 TO - Provides Range of Values for Loop, Inclusive; Same Syntax as IF
 STEP - Provides Interval of Values for Loop; Same Syntax as IF